paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/bayesian_method_reliability_prediction_modelling.md

 Bayesian updating for a prior derived from a previous statistical analysis on an independent data set is the most straight-forward case for the definition of a prior distribution.
 The parameters of the prior distribution (the hyperparameters) are in this case simply derived from the existing ("prior") data set.
 The advantage of Bayesian updating in this context is that information from a previous analysis can still be considered even without having access to the original data sample.
 Note, however, that this requires that not only a point estimate for the model parameters, but also some information on the statistical uncertainty associated with the parameter estimate is available.

 It is important to note that priors derived with the aid of statistical estimation methods provide information only on statistical uncertainty resulting from sample size limitations.
-A more general view on various modelling uncertainties is taken in **Chapter 8** of this handbook, including a discussion of different sources of uncertainty.
+A more general view on various modelling uncertainties is taken in {numref}`methods` of this handbook, including a discussion of different sources of uncertainty.
 The analyst may choose to increase the variance of the prior distribution to account for additional uncertainty sources, e.g. if the prior data does not exactly represent the considered technology or operating conditions.
 An increased variance of the prior is equivalent to reducing the "equivalent sample size" of the prior data set and thus reducing the weight of the prior, and giving more weight to the new data.
 Obviously, this is only justified if the new data set does not introduce large additional uncertainties as well.

 (method_7_6_2)=
 ### Updating of reliability estimates derived from reliability handbooks